18F/CAMD-resources/PHASES.md

   - What rituals/events will you hold together (sprint planning, sprint review, daily stand ups, etc)?
   - Identify the systems/technologies will the vendors need access to
   - Go through documentation best practices deck
   - Set your **definition of done**, which will offer a common understanding of what needs to happen for a story to be complete.
 You can include criteria such as "code has been pair programmed or reviewed," "automated tests exist at all appropriae levels," "user documentation is updated," etc.).
+Review your nonfunctional requirements (the "ilities") with your vendor to help set your definition of done.

 #### Hold a backlog refinement workshop
   - during this session, you can discuss the user stories in your backlog with your vendors.
-They'll be able to give you feedback and you'll begin to incorporate their feedback into your work prioritization
+They'll be able to give you feedback and you'll begin to incorporate their feedback into your work prioritization.

 #### Make sure vendors have access to everything that they need to begin working
   - This may sound basic, but it's not uncommon for vendors to wait a while before being able to get started becuase they can't get access to the necessary systems and tools.
 Be prepared to get them ready as soon as possible.